cotarr/collab-auth/README.md

 ### User configuration

-At this time, users are read from static files with plain text credentials.
+In the development configuration, clients and users are read from static files with plain text credentials in JSON format.
-Copy example files to a new name.
+To setup for development, copy example files to a new name.
 Edit files: clients-db.json, users-db.json as needed.

 ```
 cp -v example-clients-db.json clients-db.json
 cp -v example-users-db.json users-db.json
 ```

+In the production environment, credentials are stored in a PostgreSQL database.

+Instructions for production: TBD

 ### Certificates (Tokens)